christofferEkblom/image-squarifyer/README.md

 # squarifier
-Transforms images in a directory to perfect squares
+Transforms images in a directory to perfect squares.

 ## Installation
 ``npm i squarifier``